powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

     in the `test.xiidm` file when `loadFoo` and `loadBar` will be exported respectively in `test-loadFoo.xiidm` and `test-loadBar.xiidm`.
 The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

-## iidm.export.xml.export-type
+## iidm.export.xml.incremental-conversion
-The `iidm.export.xml.export-type` property is an optional property that defines the export type of the XIIDM exporter.
+The `iidm.export.xml.export-conversion` property is an optional property that defines whether the export type is incremental or not.
-The export type can be:

-   - `IidmImportExportType.FULL_IIDM`: in case we want to export the whole network : all network elements and their state, contol and topology attributes.

-   - `IidmImportExportType.INCREMENTAL_IIDM`: that type let us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.
+Setting that attribute to true let us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.
-    Example: if we export a `test` network using that type we obtain three files (by default) : `test-TOPO.xiidm`, `test-STATE.xiidm` and `test-CONTROL.xiidm`.

-The default value for this parameter is `IidmImportExportType.FULL_IIDM`.
+The default value for this parameter is `false`.

 ## iidm.export.incremental.xml.topo
 The `iidm.export.incremental.xml.topo` property is an optional property that defines whether the XIIDM exporter has to export elements having topology attributes in a TOPO file or not.

-That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
+That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.incremental.xml.state
 The `iidm.export.incremental.xml.state` property is an optional property that defines whether the XIIDM exporter has to export elements having state attributes in a STATE file or not.